AadityaPoonia/MyProjects/CODSOFT/README.md

 # 🌸 Iris Flower Classification:
 Utilized the Iris dataset to develop a classification model capable of accurately categorizing iris flowers into different species based on their sepal and petal measurements.
 This introductory task provided valuable insights into classification techniques and dataset analysis.

+# Note:
+The projects in this folder are a part of data science internship with Codsoft.
+I would like to express my heartfelt gratitude to CodSoft for providing me with the opportunity to participate in this project.
+Throughout this journey, I have gained invaluable knowledge and hands-on experience in Machine Learning and Data Science concepts.